Switch location / audience type

 Keeping good records is the key to making a simple and successful claim for the exemption.
 Form IHT403 requires the details of annual income and expenditure in each year gifts were made.
 An annual record-keeping exercise, which your accountant can help with, will make the process much easier than trying to backdate records later.

 IHT rules are complicated and constantly changing.
-Your Canaccord Genuity wealth adviser can help you make sure your financial arrangements are up-to-date and take account of the latest legislation.
+Your Wealth Planner can help you make sure your financial arrangements are up-to-date and take account of the latest legislation.

 If you would like to know more about how we can help with your IHT and wealth planning needs, get in touch for a free consultation.
 We’ll be delighted to answer your questions and provide details of our services.